Field Trip & Research Travel Risk Management

 - Receive additional guidance for trips involving international, high-risk, or remote travel

-Note: Risk Management may request revisions, additional information, or direct involvement from Health & Safety, Legal, or Insurance Services.
+Note: Risk Management may request revisions, additional information, or direct involvement from Health & Safety, Procurement or Legal.

 Step 5: Final Approval